Eucalyptus viminalis subsp. pryoriana

 Spreading tree to 15 m tall; bark rough, blackish-brown, persisting to secondary branches.
 Seedling leaves green.
 Inflorescences usually 3-flowered, rarely 5- or 7-flowered.
 Fruit to 0.9 cm diam.
 Flowers Jan.–Mar.

-GleP, VVP, GipP, OtP, CVU, DunT, EGL, EGU, WPro, HSF, HNF, OtR, Strz.
+GleP, VVP, GipP, OtP, DunT, EGL, EGU, WPro, HSF, HNF, OtR, Strz.
 Apparently endemic on sandy coastal heaths east from the Bellarine Peninsula to around Lake Tyers.
 On the coastal plains east of Marlo populations of half-barked trees are probably intermediates between subsp. viminalis and subsp. pryoriana. .

 Source: